-9. Will explaining about personal safety unnecessarily frighten the child?
+9. Won't explaining about personal safety unnecessarily frighten the child?

 No. The child will not be frightened if we explain about personal safety as a choice and introduce the concept in a comfortable manner.
 Tell the child, 'Just as we have rules about road safety, so also we have rules about interacting with each other.'
-It is about learning safe behaviours around touching, clothing and talking; and saying No to anyone who behaves in an unsafe manner, going away from them and telling a safe adult.
+It's about learning safe behaviours around touching, clothing and talking; and saying No to anyone who behaves in an unsafe manner, going away from them and telling a safe adult.
 These rules can be taught using simple, easy to understand, non-threatening language and without instilling fear of people in the child's mind.
-Refer to Enfold's Surakshith App and Bal Suraksha App available in 10 languages, downloadable free on Android phones/systems at Play Store.
+Refer to Enfold's Surakshith App and Bal Suraksha App, details are in the Resources section.

-10. If society gets to know about the abuse, will not the child have more to lose than the abuser?
+10. If society gets to know about the abuse, won't the child have more to lose than the abuser?

 No. The silence of the person subjected to abuse and people who know about it only emboldens the perpetrator and the crime continues unabated.
 In fact, this silence maintains the 'respectability' of the perpetrator.
 The perpetrator stands to lose their reputation and standing in society.
-The child is a victim-blameless and innocent.
+The child is a victim, blameless, and innocent.